BhallaLab/thalamocortical/README.txt

+This is the PyMOOSE version of Single-column thalamocortical model by Traub et al 2005 with enhancements to add variability in single cell properties as well as synaptic condctances.

-- Code is organized into four directories according to simulator, gen = genesis mus = moose nrn = neuron py = pymoose
+Code is organized into four directories according to language/simulation system:

-py
- - channel.py: channel base class
+for: original fortran code

+g77traub: My update of the g77 port to compile and run on mpif77.

+nrn: neuron model with additional scripts/updates for dumping information and testing.

+py: pymoose version.
+This evolved with moose from 2009 till 2013 when a
+    drastic overhaul in te API was made (dh_branch).
+By the time the new stuff stabilized, it was too much work to convert the entire model into this new API.
+Still, the single cell models and ion channels have been translated and are available as part of moose-examples.
+They are yet to be extensively tested.

+    The files in this diectory are as follows:

+    {Cell}.p - prototype file for cells of type {Cell}.
+These are in GENESIS prototype format and are read by moose to create the prototype cell model.
+The prototype is copied in moose to make the cell population.  py - channel.py: channel base class

+    {cell}.py - Script defining the Python class for Cell.
+The __init__ method can take an existing object and a path and make a copy of the existing object in the specified path.

+    trbsim.py - main script for running the simulation.
+It takes a large number of options.

+    trbnetdata.py: network information from Traub et al 2005.

+    trbnet.py - class TraubNet in this script creates the actual thalamocortical network based on specified
+    	      	cell-to-cell or celltype-to-celltype graphs or with
+    	      	default values from the original Traub et al 2005 model.

+    connection.py - superseeded by trbnet.py

- - kchans.py : all K+ channel definitions
+    kchans.py : all K+ channel definitions

- - nachans.py: all Na+ channel definitions
+    nachans.py: all Na+ channel definitions

- - compartment.py: an extension of compartment class
+    compartment.py: an extension of compartment class

- - cachans.py: Ca2+ channels
+    cachans.py: Ca2+ channels

- - capool.py: extended version of CaConc
+    capool.py: extended version of CaConc

- - archan.py: the combined cation current
+    archan.py: the combined cation current

- - test.py: code for running the simulation

- - connection.py: network information in the form of graphs using networkX module.

-nrn

- - test.hoc: code for running the simulation rest of the files are from original model

-2009-04-27 22:03:31 (+0530)
+    defaults.ini: default simulation configuration parameters.

+    custom.ini: customizations to override the default simulation parameters.

 Currently py/data/<date> is where the python code dumps its data.
-	   nrn/mydata/Vm.plot is the recorded membrane potential for NEURON simulation.